 Most towns in Costa Rica have a wide range of places to stay, and even the smallest settlements usually have basic lodgings.
 Prices are higher than you’d pay in other Central American countries, but they’re by no means exorbitant, and certainly not when compared with the US or Western Europe.
-Budget accommodation runs the gamut from the extremely basic, where $20 will get you little more than a room and a bed, to reasonably well-equipped accommodation with a clean, comfortable en-suite room, a fan and possibly even a TV for around $30 a night.
+Budget accommodation runs the gamut from the extremely basic, where $25 will get you little more than a room and a bed, to reasonably well-equipped accommodation with a clean, comfortable en-suite room, a fan and possibly even a TV for around $40 a night.
 In the middle and upper price range, facilities and services are generally of a very good standard throughout the country.
-When considering the cost, remember that not all hotels list the hotel tax in the published price, which is thirteen percent.
+When considering the cost, remember that not all hotels list the hotel tax in the published price.

 The larger places to stay in Costa Rica are usually called hotels.
 Posadas, hostals, hospedajes and pensiones are smaller, though posadas can sometimes be quite swanky, especially in rural areas.
 Casas tend to be private guesthouses or B&Bs, while albergues are the equivalent of lodges.
 Cabinas are common in Costa Rica, particularly in coastal areas: they’re usually either a string of motel-style rooms in an annexe away from the main building or, more often, separate self-contained units.
 Usually – although not always – they tend toward the basic, and are most often frequented by budget travellers.
 More upmarket versions may be called “villas” or “chalets”.
 Anything called a motel – as in most of Latin America – is unlikely to be used for sleeping.